 The Lynchburg Sheriff's Office has initiated a program referred to as "Kinder Kop" whereas a deputy from our department visits elementary schools in our area and spends time with the kindergarten class children reading, having lunch and other activities that will promote positive influence and relationships between the children of our community and the law enforcement agencies.
 We also have groups of children visit the office for a closer look at the activites and duties of the Lynchburg Sheriff's Office.
 Sheriff Sloan attends the graduations of Pre-K classes at Sandusky Elementary School.
 Each graduate is presented a certificate and sworn in as "Junior Deputies" with the Lynchburg Sheriff's Office.

 First Step Elementary School Program

-The Lynchburg City Sheriff’s Office provides free inspections for anyone who desires to ensure that they are using the proper safety seat for their child and that it is installed properly.
+The Lynchburg City Sheriff's Office provides free inspections for anyone who desires to ensure that they are using the proper safety seat for their child and that it is installed properly.
 The Sheriff's office can provide a free safety seat to anyone unable to provide a proper seat for their child (as supplies/funds are available).
-Please contact Cpl.
-Margaret Younger at 847-1301 for more information.
+Contact the Sheriff's Office at 434-847-1301 for more information.